 - How the oils were packaged and handled

 - How long the oils have been stored before they get to you

 The distillation process can be particularly impactful on the final oils.
 Unfortunately, some manufacturers “adulterate” the oils, which means they mix other inferior oils in with the essential oils to increase profits.
 Others are not conscientious about where the original plants come from or how the oils are processed.

-- The country of origin.
 Where did the original plant come from?
 You may not be too concerned about that, but those who specialize in aromatherapy know that the quality of the original plant may vary from country to country, similar to how wines from one country may be more authentic than others.
-If you see the country of origin, you know that the company is used to marketing to knowledgeable aromatherapists, which is a good sign.
+Moreover, if you see the country of origin, you know that the company is used to marketing to knowledgeable aromatherapists, which is a good sign.

-- An expiration date.
-Pure essential oils lose their essential components gradually over time, particularly after they are exposed to air.
-An expiration date lets you know that the manufacturer is aware of this and is being transparent about how old the oil is.
+Pure essential oils gradually lose their essential components over time, especially when exposed to air.
+Moreover, an expiration date lets you know that the manufacturer is aware of this and is being transparent about how old the oil is.

-- Testing: Check the website to see if the manufacturer runs gas chromatography and/or mass spectrometry tests on its oils.
-These tests are commonly used to make sure the oils are of expected quality.
+Moreover, check the website to see if the manufacturer runs gas chromatography and/or mass spectrometry tests on its oils.
+These tests commonly ensure that the oils meet the expected quality standards.
 Many companies will provide these test reports on their websites or at least by request.